 Is Manufactured Spending Illegal?

 No. Simply put, in no sense is manufactured spending deemed illegal.
 Just because someone else doesn’t understand what it is doesn’t make it illegal.
 If anyone says that manufactured spend is the same as money laundering, walk away if you can and if you can’t, ask for a lawyer because you’re not going to change that person’s mind.
+You should always be very wary of choosing a lawyer but checking online reviews can help a great deal there (fake ones are usually easy to spot).
+We found https://www.newjerseycriminallawattorney.com/hudson-county/ by checking their reviews and there were really good (and much better than any competing local criminal defense lawyers), so this just shows how this works so well.
 The most you can do is look at them with the stupidest face you can ever make.
 In all honesty though, although money laundering has very similar traits to how some people MS, there is one key word that sticks out and helps to deem whether it’s legal or illegal: Illicit.
 Last I checked, I wasn’t selling myself on the street corner and using those funds to buy a gift card and then buy a money order.

 The worst thing that could possibly happen is that this post can turn people away from manufactured spending.
 Being able to game this so called “hobby” is one of the reasons i’ve seen so much of the world.
 It’s the reason i’ve made some amazing friends.
 To push away people from trying to MS is wrong and i’d rather be the one to educate them on how to do it if they truly are interested.
 I realize that it’s not for everyone but neither is mooing.
 Not everyone is going to accept it and I learned that it’s better to walk away instead of wasting time trying to teach someone who doesn’t want to know.